dminear/ayso55.org/extra/index.md

 ### Why 55

 Region 55 has enjoyed a great deal of success with our EXTRA Program.
 Numerous tournament championships, Champions Cups & Western States Championships have been won over the past few years.
 Our teams are always competitive and amongst the top teams in the area.
 But more important than the on field success, our coaches and Region leadership strive to create a positive environment for the players and their families.
-All players play a minimum of ¾ of each game.
+All players play a minimum 3/4 of each game.
 Coaches are positive and focused on player development.
 Your kids will have fun, be competitive and will develop their soccer skills.

 ### Tryouts

-Open tryouts for Region 55’s Fall 2016 Extra teams will be held on Sunday, April 17th and Sunday, May 1st, 2016 at Sun View.
+Open tryouts for Region 55 Fall 2016 Extra teams will be held on Sunday, April 17th and Sunday, May 1st, 2016 at Sun View.
 Players should plan to attend both tryout dates.
 Detailed information about the Extra program, the team selection process, and times are included below.
 Sign-in online at the following link:
  (http://goo.gl/forms/3SR1LnVNo9)

 ### Overview of the Region 55 EXTRA Program